MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 One practice falling under collective code ownership is a team having a common coding style.
 By this I don't mean a thick document outlining exactly how everything is done and dictated by the architects in the architect forum - that doesn't work.

-I rather mean a team having a common understanding on what coding style their groups has.
+I rather mean a team having a common understanding on what coding style their group has.
 It stands to reason that to have a common style, teams need to look and discuss code as a group regularly.

 #### Collaborative Coding ####

 One of the best ways to achieve a common style is to support collaborative coding.
 There are several different types of collaborative coding.
-On the diagram I have put up, the further right you go the more consistent a team is in style.
+On the diagram I have put up, the further right you go the more consistent I have found a team be in their common style.

 For some of you these terms may look unfamiliar.
 I'm going to briefly explain pair programming and mob programming.